polikala62/radial-array-tools/README.md

+These scripts use ESRI ArcGIS geoprocessing tools via the proprietary [ArcPy Python site package](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm).
+It also uses the open-source [netCDF4 API](https://unidata.github.io/netcdf4-python/).
+All other dependent libraries (datetime, json, math, numpy, os, tqdm) should be part of a standard Python installation.

 There is currently one fully-functional, (mostly) commented script in this 'toolbox', called 'vis\_netcdf'.
 It uses functions in 'radial-array-tools\\source\\functions'.
 Not all functions in 'radial-array-tools\\source\\functions' are used by 'vis\_netcdf' - many have been used in other projects.
 If you come across one that looks useful, let me know and I will consider making a dedicated tool for it!